 1. Metal Lookalikes

-However, the value of these metals comes nowhere close to that of authentic gold; for example, the current price of brass is $1.25-$1.92 per pound, while the price of gold is $1,899.35 per Troy ounce, according to businessinsider.
+However, the value of these metals comes nowhere close to that of authentic gold; for example, the current price of brass is $1.25-$1.92 per pound, while gold is $1,899.35 per Troy ounce, according to Business Insider.
 These metals also do not have the durability that gold has, so wear and tear are apparent with time.

 2. Metals Mixed With Small Portions Of Gold

-There are other materials sold that look like real gold but result from mixing small portions of gold with other metals.
+Other materials sold look like real gold but result from mixing small portions of gold with other metals.
 Jewelers made some of these materials due to gold shortages in times of war or the demand for cheaper jewelry that looked like gold.
 However, with time, some dubious sellers use them to cheat unsuspecting buyers of what they’re about to purchase.